 An Influential Business Concern That Flourished in Nippur Thousands of Years Ago.

 Prof. Hilprecht, of the University of Pennsylvania, has been excavating the ancient city of Nippur, built thousands of years ago.
-The following description in Woman's Home Companion gives some interesting details about an old business firm of that city; "In an upper stratum of the highest mound at Nippur, nearly opposite the temple, there was discovered an office of an influential business firm, known as Murashu Sons, who flourished in the time of Artanernes I. (464-424 B. C.) and Darius II.
+The following description in Woman's Home Com panion gives some interesting details about an old business firm of that city; "In an upper stratum of the highest mound at Nippur, nearly opposite the temple, there was discovered an office of an influential business firm, known as Murashu Sons, who flourished in the time of Artaxerxes I. (464-424 B. C.) and Darius II.
 (424-405 B. C.).
 In the room were found 730 business and legal documents of the firm, quite a number of which were well preserved and appeared as if they had been written within a year.
 Among them are mortgages, leases, promissory notes. records of debts, surety bonds, guarantees, receipts of sales, payment of taxes, in short almost every imaginable kind of business documents is represented among these tablets.
 A great many Jewish names, such as Jonathan and Nathaniel, appear on them as names of witnesses or as those with whom contracts were made.
 The river Chebar, on the banks of which Nebuchadnezzar placed the Jews in captivity, and where Ezekiel saw his vision and comforted his people in their exile has been sought for in vain in the past.
-On two of the tablets thus far examined, belonging to this firm, the river was identified by Prof. Hilprecht as being a navigable canal in the vicinity of Nippur."
+On two of the tablets thus far examined, belonging to this firm, the river was identified by Prof. Hilprecht as being a navigable canal

 Didn't Blame Her.

 Wife-You don't seem to enjoy the dinner, dear.
 What's the matter?
-Husband-I was wondering if there weren't some typographical errors in that cook book of yours. - Chicago News.
+Husband-I was wondering if there weren't some typographical errors in that cook book of yours. - Chicago after the marriage of Nicholas, Princess Helena lived in the seclusion of her father's palace in the little capital of Montenegro.
+It was not until two years after that she gave her hand to Italy's present king.